-We receive additional admissions support from the Devon Schools Admissions Team including distance measurement.
-This is based on Devon LA's Geographical Information System, an electronic mapping system.
+We will receive additional admissions support from the Devon Schools Admissions Team for the academic year 2019-20, including distance measurement.
+This will be based on Devon LA's Geographical Information System, an electronic mapping system.
 Should this arrangement not be renewed, alternative provision will be made to measure using an equivalent system.